PSPDFKit/Cordova-iOS/README.md

     getScreenPage(callback(page));

 This method returns the current screen page (see online documentation for details).
 The page will be returned as the first argument to the callback function provided.
 The function itself returns no value.

+    getPageCount(callback(count));

+This method returns the total page count.
+The page count will be returned as the first argument to the callback function provided.
+The function itself returns no value.

     scrollToNextPage([animated]);